replicatedhq/replicated-field-labs/labs/lab00-hello-world/README.md

 #### 3. Verifying manifests

-You should have a few YAML files in `manifests`:
+From `labs/lab00-hello-world`, You should have a few YAML files in `manifests`:

 ```text